What's new in Machine Learning Services in SQL Server

 This release supports use of multiple data sources and remote compute contexts.
 The data scientist or developer can execute Python code on a remote SQL Server, to explore data or build models without moving data.
 Use of remote compute contexts requires revoscalepy.

 Python support in Microsoft Machine Learning Server (Standalone)

-SQL Server 2017 includes the option to install a standalone version of the Microsoft machine learning platform.
+SQL Server 2017 includes the option to install a standalone version of the Microsoft Machine Learning Server.
 By using Machine Learning Server, you can distribute and scale R or Python code without using SQL Server.

 The MicrosoftML package for both R and Python contains state-of-the-art machine learning algorithms and data transformation that can be scaled or run in remote compute contexts.
 Algorithms include customizable deep neural networks, fast decision trees and decision forests, linear regression, and logistic regression.
 The MicrosoftML package comes with both R and Python interfaces.